dxjoshi/java_interview_prep/resources/java/notes.md

 ### Serialization
-To **serialize** an object means to convert its state to a byte stream so that the byte stream can be reverted back into a copy of the object.
+**Serialization** of an object means to convert its state to a byte stream so that the byte stream can be reverted back into a copy of the object.
 A Java object is serializable if its class or any of its superclasses implements either the java.io.Serializable interface or its subinterface, java.io.Externalizable.
 **Deserialization** is the process of converting the serialized form of an object back into a copy of the object.

+### Marker Interface
+1. It is an empty interface (no field or methods). ex.
+Serializable, Cloneable and Remote interface.
+2. It provides run-time type information about objects, so the compiler and JVM have additional information about the object.
+3. If we try to clone an object that doesn't implement **Cloneable** interface, JVM throws a CloneNotSupportedException.
+Hence, the Cloneable marker interface is an indicator to the JVM that we can call the Object.clone() method.
+4. When calling the ObjectOutputStream.writeObject(), JVM checks if the object implements **Serializable** interface.
+When it's not the case, a NotSerializableException is thrown.
+Therefore, the object isn't serialized to the output stream.
+5. How Annotations are better than Marker Interfaces?
+They let you achieve the same purpose of conveying metadata about the class to its consumers without creating a separate type for it.
+Annotations are more powerful, too, letting programmers pass more sophisticated information to classes that "consume" it.